QueenAyana/Hubble.Com/README.md

 3. In your bash terminal:
 - Start the MongoDB server: `mongod`

-4. Then in a new bash terminal `cd` into the repository and execute the following:
+4. Then, in a new bash terminal `cd` into the repository and execute the following:
+- `yarn install`
 - `yarn start`

 5. The application will now be available to view in the browser at  `http://localhost:3000/`